TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/billing-tags.md

   ]
   ```

-**Note**: Today Tags created at workspace are not propagated to Databricks Cluster resources.
-Same tag needs to be manually created from Databricks Cluster configuration page, as explained [here](https://docs.databricks.com/user-guide/clusters/tags.html).
+**Note**: Currently, tags created at workspace are not propagated to Databricks Cluster resources.
+Same tags need to be manually created from the Databricks Cluster configuration page, as explained [here](https://docs.databricks.com/user-guide/clusters/tags.html).

 ## **Recommended Documents**